LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: Comparison to additional baselines

 \section{Comparison to additional baselines}

 In this section, we compare our method to some other baseline methods for relative pose estimation.
-Table~\ref{tab:rel_pose_baselines_appendix} reports the same relative pose metrics as Table~\ref{tab:rel_pose_results} for four additional baselines:
+Table~\ref{tab:rel_pose_baselines_appendix} reports the same relative pose metrics as Table 1 for four additional baselines:

-\begin{itemize} \item \textit{Official SP+SG release} - We use the official SuperGlue weights provided by the authors on \href{https://github.com/magicleap/SuperGluePretrainedNetwork}{github}. \item \textit{SP+SG w/ NOCS filtering} - We use the SuperPoint+SuperGlue (finetuned) model to propose candidates, and only keep correspondences whose NOCS map values are within distance $d$ of one another. \item \textit{LoFTR}~\cite{sun2021loftr} - Dense feature matchers offer an alternative solution for matching pairs with small co-visibility regions.
-We use the highly popular LoFTR model (trained on outdoor scenes) provided by the Kornia~\cite{eriba2019kornia} library to propose correspondences between all image pair pixels and estimate the fundamental matrix. \end{itemize}
+\begin{itemize} \item \textit{Official SP+SG release} - We use the official SuperGlue weights provided by the authors on \href{https://github.com/magicleap/SuperGluePretrainedNetwork}{github}. \item \textit{SP+SG w/ NOCS filtering} - We use the SuperPoint+SuperGlue (finetuned) model to propose candidates, and only keep correspondences whose NOCS map values are within distance $d$ of one another. \end{itemize}

 LFM-3D outperforms all of the additional baselines for the three challenging Acc@N error thresholds.

 \paragraph{Comparison to Official SuperGlue baseline.} Note that these results (\textit{Official SP+SG}) are roughly equivalent to our own SuperPoint+SuperGlue model trained on Megadepth, without finetuning (i.e. SuperPoint + SuperGlue (ours)).
 This indicates that we have reproduced SuperGlue in Tensorflow successfully.